tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsection occt_modat_1_3 Conversion to and from BSplines

 The conversion to and from BSplines component has two distinct purposes:
-  * Firstly, it provides a homogeneous formulation which can be used to describe any curve or surface.
+  * firstly, it provides a homogeneous formulation which can be used to describe any curve or surface.
   This is useful for writing algorithms for a single data structure model.
-  The BSpline formulation can be used to represent most basic geometric objects provided by the components which describe geometric data structures ("Fundamental Geometry Types", "2D Geometry Types" and "3D Geometry Types" components).
+  The BSpline formulation can be used to represent most basic geometric objects provided by the components which describe geometric data structures ("Fundamental Geometry Types", "2D Geometry Types" and "3D Geometry Types" components),

-  * Secondly, it can be used to divide a BSpline curve or surface into a series of curves or surfaces, thereby providing a higher degree of continuity.
+  * secondly, it can be used to divide a BSpline curve or surface into a series of curves or surfaces, thereby providing a higher degree of continuity.
 This is useful for writing algorithms which require a specific degree of continuity in the objects to which they are applied.
   Discontinuities are situated on the boundaries of objects only.